aus-groundcover/georapp-help/docs/data-layers.md

 - View, pan, zoom
 - Show and hide layers
+- Change the way uploaded polygons display (style and colour)
 - Link CSV files to Australian standard regions and see the data in the map view
 - Print map and Print view
 - Analysis of time series MODIS fractional cover using your own vector data: points or polygons (see [Analysis tools](analysis-tools.md)).